-Protection - GRO guarantees initial Account Value (less any withdrawals) after seven years

-■ Opportunity - Ability to increase your guaranteed amount by locking in your contract anniversary value if your annuity increases in value.
-This will start a new seven-year Guarantee Period.

-Flexibility - Use GRO to participate in the equity market, tax-deferred.
+- Protection GRO guarantees initial Account Value (less any withdrawals) after seven years - Opportunity Ability to increase your guaranteed amount by locking in your contract anniversary value if your annuity increases in value.
+This will start a new seven-year Guarantee Period. - Flexibility Use GRO to participate in the equity market, tax-deferred.
 Select an appropriate, individually-tailored portfolio using American Skandia's broad investment platform.

 The fixed investment options may be subject to a Market Value Adjustment upon early withdrawal that may increase or decrease values and benefits so that when surrendered or transferred prior to the end of the guarantee period, it may be worth more or less than the original investment.

-Variable Annuities are soft by respects.
-For a prospectus containing more complete information on any American Skandia variable annuity, including information on charges, expenses, risk factors and tax consequences, call 1-800-SKANDIA The prospectus is the controlling document with regard to this product.
-It should be read carefully before you invest or send money.
+Variable Annuties are sold by prospectus.
+For a prospectus containing more complete information on any American Skandia variable annutify, including information on charges, expenses, risk factors and tax consequences, call 1-800-SKANDIA.
+The prospectus is the controlling document with regard to this product.
+It should be read carefully before you

 Certain of the most volatile portfolios are not available in the GRO program.
 GRO is not available in all states or in products where fixed allocations are not approved.
-An investor may terminate the GRO[TM] program at any time.
+An investor may terminate the GRO" program at any time.
 American Skandia does not provide any guarantees upon termination prior to the end of the seven-year program.
-Significant or prolonged declines in the value of the variable investment options, you choose may result in all or a substantial protocor dyour Account Value being allocated to Fixed Allocations.
-While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options, particularly during periods of narket increase.
-Guarantees associated with the program and the fixed rate accounts are subject to the claims paying ability of American Skandia Life Assurance Corporation.
+Significant or prolonged declines in the value of the variable investment options you choose may result in all or a substantial portion of your Account Value being allocated to Fixed Allocations.
+While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options.
+While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options.
+While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options.
+While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options.
+While this will protect the principal amount during such market declines, it may substantially reduce your ability to allocate Account Value to variable investment options.

 Variable annuities are long-term investment products designed for retirement purposes.
-Partial or complete surrenders of taxable amounts may be subject to ordinary income tax and if prior to age 59% may result in an additional 10% IRS penalty.
+Partial or complete surrenders of taxable amounts may be subject to ordinary income tax and if prior to age 591⁄2 may result in an additional 10% IRS penalty.
 Early withdrawals have the effect of reducing the death benefit and cash surrender value.
 Annuity contracts contain exclusions, limitations, reductions of benefits and terms for keeping them in force.
 Your licensed Investment Professional can provide you with costs and complete details.